 (4) How I chose the first few hundred Chinese characters to teach

-I’ll first give a general overview of the first few hundred characters that my daughter learned followed by specific details on how I helped her learn it outside and inside of books.
+I’ll first give a general overview of the first few hundred characters that my daughter learned.
+Then I will share specific details on how I helped her learn outside and inside of books.

 Follow the child

 Many parents have asked if I followed a particular list of the high-yield Chinese characters.
 There are “high yield” word lists floating around the internet, but these lists generally reflect adult vocabulary and not “kid talk”.

 Thus, instead of worrying about what other people think are the most important first characters, I initially focused on: